bower/bower.github.io/api.md

 $ bower version patch -m "Upgrade to %s for reasons"
 {% endhighlight %}

+## Consuming a package

+Bower makes available source mapping.
+This can be used by [build tools](tools) to easily consume Bower packages.

+If you pass the `--paths` option to the [`list` command](#list), you will get a simple name-to-path mapping:

+{% highlight json %}
+{
+  "backbone": "bower_components/backbone/index.js",
+  "jquery": "bower_components/jquery/index.js",
+  "underscore": "bower_components/underscore/index.js"
+}
+{% endhighlight %}

+Alternatively, every command supports the `--json` option that makes Bower output JSON.
+Command result is outputted to `stdout` and error/logs to `stderr`.

 ## Programmatic API

 Bower provides a powerful, programmatic API.
 All commands can be accessed